-At 502,000 square miles (1.3 million square km) it is equivalent in size to twice that of Texas or Alberta.
+At 502,000 square miles (1.3 million square kilometers) it is equivalent in size to twice that of Texas or Alberta.

 This dynamic landscape is home to:

 - The full suite of wildlife that were present when Europeans first arrived to North America;

 - A wide diversity of ecosystems including alpine, forests, parkland, and grassland; and

-- The source of 13 major rivers, all of which provide clean, safe drinking water for more than 15 million people.
+- The source of 13 major rivers, all of which provide clean, safe drinking water for millions of people.

 Yellowstone to Yukon priority areas

 Spanning five American states, two Canadian provinces, two Canadian territories, and the traditional territories of at least 75 Indigenous groups, the Yellowstone to Yukon region encompasses a diverse array of communities.
 We divide it into 11 priority areas for conservation action.

 These areas are based on ground-breaking research on the continental status of grizzly bear populations and the connections between these populations.